varnishcache/varnish-cache/doc/sphinx/phk/notes.rst

-It used to be that you had the primary store, and it was anything from acoustic delaylines filled with mercury via small magnetic dougnuts via transistor flip-flops to dynamic RAM.
+It used to be that you had the primary store, and it was anything from acoustic delaylines filled with mercury via small magnetic doughnuts via transistor flip-flops to dynamic RAM.

 And then there were the secondary store, paper tape, magnetic tape, disk drives the size of houses, then the size of washing machines